Pometry/Raphtory/docs/source/Analysis/queries.md

 ```

 This data tells us that at a given time the time, person X and is N number of hops away.
-For example at time 32670, Samwise was at minimum 1 hop away from Gandalf, whereas Lobelia was 2 hops away.
+For example, at time 32670, Samwise was at minimum 1 hop away from Gandalf, whereas Lobelia was 2 hops away.

 ## Using Raphtory as a client